 A. A resident is defined as an individual or business whose permanent residence is within the Vancouver city limits.
 You may also receive residency rates if you own property in the city.
-To confirm you status, see the options listed above.
-Please note that while you may have a Vancouver mailing address, you may not live within the Vancouver city limits.
+Please note that while you may have a Vancouver mailing address, you may not live within the Vancouver City limits.
 The boundaries set by the U.S. Post Office and Vancouver and Evergreen School Districts are different than the incorporated city limit boundaries.
 A PO box or PMB address is not a valid address for determining residence.
 You must provide the permanent physical address of your residence or business address for your business.

 Q: Do Resident and Non-Resident rates apply to businesses?

 A: Yes.
 For businesses that want to make reservations, resident rates would apply for a physical address within the Vancouver City limits.
 An owner of a business that has a physical address within the City may also receive resident status for the personal account.